Schinderhannes: Imprisonment

 By the time of his arrest in Simmern in February 1799, Bückler had committed more than 40 cattle and horse thefts.

 Johannes Bückler returned to Wallenbrück around 1800, where he tried to steal horses from the mill now run by Conrad Weyrich.
 Another longer residence of Bückler was the settlement near Dickenschied Scheidbach.

 At the end of February 1799, the Kirn gendarmerie were able to capture Johannes Bückler in Schneppenbach by surrounding the house of Elise and Amie and surprising him in his sleep.
 He was brought before the magistrate in Kirn, where he confessed to some of his crimes.
 With his companion, Johann Müller, he was taken to the prison tower in Simmern, where Elise was able to visit him twice.
-With the help of his friend, Philipp Arnold, who sat in the guard room, Johannes Bückler was able to flee in the night of 19/20 August 1799.
+With the help of his friend, Philipp Arnold, who sat in the guard room, Johannes Bückler was able to flee on the night of 19/20 August 1799.
 The dungeon in the tower was in its round basement, which could only be reached from above through a hatch through which the prisoners were lowered and raised.
 The prisoners were also supplied through this hole with the most essential food.
 However, Bückler was not kept in this dungeon, but in a prison cell above it.
 Bückler cut through the door boards with a secretly hidden knife and glued them back together again with chewed bread as glue.
 When a good opportunity arose, he left the cell, broke through a kitchen window loosely barred with iron, and from there jumped from the first floor into the moat of the city wall, dislocating his leg or breaking his fibula.